 - Development of Supranational Integration and European Law, responsible supervisor: Prof. JUDr.
 Jan Kuklík, DrSc.

-- EU Law - General Introductory Course, responsible supervisor: Doc.
-JUDr.
+- EU Law - General Introductory Course, responsible supervisor: Prof. JUDr.
 Richard Král, Ph.D., LL.M.
 (Mandatory for students from non-EU countries whocannot prove previous sufficient background in EU Law)

-- Selected Topics from the Theory of Human Rights, responsible supervisor: Doc.
-JUDr.
+- Selected Topics from the Theory of Human Rights, responsible supervisor: Prof. JUDr.
 PhDr.
 Veronika Bílková, Ph.
 D., E.M.A.

 - Human Rights and Environmental Protection, responsible supervisor: Prof. Dr. Michael Geistlinger (Universität Salzburg)

 - Protection of Fundamental Rights from Perspective of Czech and European Constitutionalism, responsible supervisors: Doc.
 JUDr.
 Jan Kudrna, Ph.D. and JUDr.
 Ing.
 Jiří Zemánek, CSc.